-When troubleshooting connectivity issues, the site administrators must work with the hub administrators to determine the status of network connectivity between the site and the hub.
-One popular tool is tcptraceroute.
-The tool utilizes the basic principles of the traditional traceroute program adapted to work with TCP packets.
+When troubleshooting connectivity issues, the site administrators must work with the hub to determine the status of network connectivity between the site and the hub.
+One popular tool is tcptraceroute, which is available in CentOS Linux but can be found in other distributions as well.
+The tool utilizes the basic principles of the traditional traceroute program but adapts it to work with TCP packets.
 It sends out TCP packets that have the "SYN" flag enabled for increasing values of time-to-live (TTL) until one such packet reaches the destination, or TTL reaches its default limit of 30, whichever comes first.
 Using tcptraceroute can determine the state of network connectivity between the remote site and the hub.